YarikRevich/bazel-go-gl-glfw/README.md

 # bazel-go-gl-glfw
 Bazel BUILD file for golang bindings of glfw

-There are lots of ways to get confused while managing Bazel build process.
+There are lots of ways to get confused managing Bazel build process.
 This template may help you!